citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

 ## THE INDIAN'S AWAKENING

-I snatch at my eagle plumes and long hair.
+I snatch at my eagle plumes and long hair.<br>
-A hand cut my hair; my robes did deplete.
+A hand cut my hair; my robes did deplete.<br>
-Left heart all unchanged; the work incomplete.
+Left heart all unchanged; the work incomplete.<br>
-These favors unsought, I’ve paid since with care.
+These favors unsought, I’ve paid since with care.<br>
-Dear teacher, you wished so much good to me,
+Dear teacher, you wished so much good to me,<br>
-That though I was blind, I strove hard to see.
+That though I was blind, I strove hard to see.<br>
-Had you then, no courage frankly to tell
+Had you then, no courage frankly to tell<br>
 Old-race problems, Christ e’en failed to expel?

-My light has grown dim, and black the abyss
+My light has grown dim, and black the abyss<br>
 That yawns at my feet.
-No bordering shore;
+No bordering shore;<br>
-No bottom e’er found my hopes sunk before.
+No bottom e’er found my hopes sunk before.<br>
-Despair I of good from deeds gone amiss.
+Despair I of good from deeds gone amiss.<br>
-My people, may God have pity on you!
+My people, may God have pity on you!<br>
-The learning I hoped in you to imbue
+The learning I hoped in you to imbue<br>
-Turns bitterly vain to meet both our needs.
+Turns bitterly vain to meet both our needs.<br>
-No Sun for the flowers, vain planting seeds.
+No Sun for the flowers, vain planting seeds.<br>

-I’ve lost my long hair; my eagle plumes too.
+I’ve lost my long hair; my eagle plumes too.<br>
-From you my own people, I’ve gone astray.
+From you my own people, I’ve gone astray.<br>
-A wanderer now, with no where to stay.
+A wanderer now, with no where to stay.<br>
-The Will-o-the-wisp learning, it brought me rue.
+The Will-o-the-wisp learning, it brought me rue.<br>
 It brings no admittance.
-Where I have knocked
+Where I have knocked<br>
-Some evil imps, hearts, have bolted and locked.
+Some evil imps, hearts, have bolted and locked.<br>
-Alone with the night and fearful Abyss
+Alone with the night and fearful Abyss<br>
 I stand isolated, life gone amiss.

-Intensified hush chills all my proud soul.
+Intensified hush chills all my proud soul.<br>
 Oh, what am I?
-Whither bound thus and why?
+Whither bound thus and why?<br>
-Is there not a God on whom to rely?
+Is there not a God on whom to rely?<br>
-A part of His Plan, the atoms enroll?
+A part of His Plan, the atoms enroll?<br>
-In answer, there comes a sweet Voice and clear,
+In answer, there comes a sweet Voice and clear,<br>
-My loneliness soothes with sounding so near.
+My loneliness soothes with sounding so near.<br>
-A drink to my thirst, each vibrating note.
+A drink to my thirst, each vibrating note.<br>
 My vexing old burdens fall far remote.

 “Then close your sad eyes.
-Your spirit regain.
+Your spirit regain.<br>
-Behold what fantastic symbols abound,
+Behold what fantastic symbols abound,<br>
-What wondrous host of cosmos around.
+What wondrous host of cosmos around.<br>
-From silvery sand, the tiniest grain
+From silvery sand, the tiniest grain<br>
-To man and the planet, God’s at the heart.
+To man and the planet, God’s at the heart.<br>
-In shifting mosaic, souls doth impart.
+In shifting mosaic, souls doth impart.<br>
-His spirits who pass through multiformed earth
+His spirits who pass through multiformed earth<br>
 Some lesson of life must learn in each birth.”

 Divinely the Voice sang.
-I felt refreshed.
+I felt refreshed.<br>
-And vanished the night, abyss and despair.
+And vanished the night, abyss and despair.<br>
-Harmonious kinship made all things fair.
+Harmonious kinship made all things fair.<br>
-I yearned with my soul to venture unleashed.
+I yearned with my soul to venture unleashed.<br>
 Sweet freedom.
-There stood in waiting, a steed
+There stood in waiting, a steed<br>
-All prancing, well bridled, saddled for speed.
+All prancing, well bridled, saddled for speed.<br>
 A foot in the stirrup!
-Off with a bound!
+Off with a bound!<br>
 As light as a feather, making no sound.

-Through ether, long leagues we galloped away.
+Through ether, long leagues we galloped away.<br>
-An angry red river, we shyed in dismay,
+An angry red river, we shyed in dismay,<br>
-For here were men sacrificed (cruel deed)
+For here were men sacrificed (cruel deed)<br>
-To reptiles and monsters, war, graft, and greed.
+To reptiles and monsters, war, graft, and greed.<br>
-A jungle of discord drops in the rear.
+A jungle of discord drops in the rear.<br>
-By silence is quelled suspicious old fear,
+By silence is quelled suspicious old fear,<br>
-And spite-gnats’ low buzz is muffled at last.
+And spite-gnats’ low buzz is muffled at last.<br>
 Exploring the spirit, I must ride fast.

-Away from these worldly ones, let us go,
+Away from these worldly ones, let us go,<br>
-Along a worn trail, much travelled and—Lo!
+Along a worn trail, much travelled and—Lo!<br>
-Familiar the scenes that come rushing by.
+Familiar the scenes that come rushing by.<br>
-Now billowy sea and now azure sky.
+Now billowy sea and now azure sky.<br>
-Amid that enchanted spade, as they spun
+Amid that enchanted spade, as they spun<br>
-Sun, moon, and the stars, their own orbits run!
+Sun, moon, and the stars, their own orbits run!<br>
-Great Spirit, in realms so infinite reigns;
+Great Spirit, in realms so infinite reigns;<br>
 And wonderful wide are all His domains.

 Hark!
-Here in the Spirit-world, He doth hold
+Here in the Spirit-world, He doth hold<br>
-A village of Indians, camped as of old.
+A village of Indians, camped as of old.<br>
-Earth-legends by their fires, some did review,
+Earth-legends by their fires, some did review,<br>
-While flowers and trees more radiant grew.
+While flowers and trees more radiant grew.<br>
 “Oh, You were all dead!
-In Lethe you were tossed!”
+In Lethe you were tossed!”<br>
-I cried, “Every where ’twas told you were lost!
+I cried, “Every where ’twas told you were lost!<br>
-Forsooth, they did scan your footprints on sand.
+Forsooth, they did scan your footprints on sand.<br>
 Bereaved, I did mourn your fearful sad end.”

-Then spoke One of the Spirit Space, so sedate.
+Then spoke One of the Spirit Space, so sedate.<br>
-“My child, We are souls, forever and aye.
+“My child, We are souls, forever and aye.<br>
-The signs in our orbits point us the way.
+The signs in our orbits point us the way.<br>
-Like planets, we do not tarry nor wait.
+Like planets, we do not tarry nor wait.<br>
-Those memories dim, from Dust to the Man,
+Those memories dim, from Dust to the Man,<br>
-Called Instincts, are trophies won while we ran.
+Called Instincts, are trophies won while we ran.<br>
-Now various stars where loved ones remain
+Now various stars where loved ones remain<br>
 Are linked to our hearts with Memory-chain.”

-“In journeying here, the Aeons we’ve spent
+“In journeying here, the Aeons we’ve spent<br>
 Are countless and strange.
-How well I recall
+How well I recall<br>
-Old Earth trails: the River Red; above all
+Old Earth trails: the River Red; above all<br>
-The Desert sands burning us with intent.
+The Desert sands burning us with intent.<br>
-All these we have passed to learn some new thing.
+All these we have passed to learn some new thing.<br>
 Oh hear me!
-Your dead doth lustily sing!
+Your dead doth lustily sing!<br>
 ‘Rejoice!
-Gift of Life pray waste not in wails!
+Gift of Life pray waste not in wails!<br>
-The maker of Souls forever prevails!’”
+&nbsp;&nbsp&nbspThe maker of Souls forever prevails!’”

-Direct from the Spirit-world came my steed.
+Direct from the Spirit-world came my steed.<br>
-The phantom has place in what was all planned.
+The phantom has place in what was all planned.<br>
-He carried me back to God and the land
+He carried me back to God and the land<br>
-Where all harmony, peace and love are the creed.
+Where all harmony, peace and love are the creed.<br>
-In triumph, I cite my Joyous return.
+In triumph, I cite my Joyous return.<br>
-The smallest wee creature I dare not spurn.
+The smallest wee creature I dare not spurn.<br>
-I sing “Gift of Life, pray waste not in wails!
+I sing “Gift of Life, pray waste not in wails!<br>
 The Maker of Souls forever prevails!”

 <small>First published in <i>American Indian Magazine</i> 4 (January-March 1916).</small>